Nansemond County, Virginia: 19th century

 Suffolk became an incorporated town in 1808 and an independent city in 1910.
 Even after Suffolk became politically independent of Nansemond County, it remained the seat of Nansemond County.
 Suffolk and Nansemond County also shared a court system and several other constitutional officers.

 20th century

 As part of a wave of political consolidations in southeastern Virginia between 1952 and 1976, the unincorporated areas of Nansemond County merged with the outlying incorporated towns of Holland and Whaleyville to form the independent city of Nansemond.
 Two years later Nansemond merged with Suffolk to form the present-day independent city of Suffolk.
 The new municipality encompassed a total of 430 sqmi, making it the largest city in Hampton Roads and in all of Virginia in land area and the 11th largest in land area in the United States.
-With a life of 18 months, Nansemond was the shortest-lived independent city of any in Virginia.
+With a life of 18 months, Nansemond was the shortest-lived independent city in Virginia history.